 Justice Jackson, in his opening statement, addressed the weakness of the lack of a definition for a war of aggression.
-He stated directly that the reason the lack of a definition was not a problem was because of the reliance on the firmly established international law in the Convention for the Definition of Aggression signed at London on 3 July 1933 between the Soviet Union and seven others.
+He stated directly that the reason the lack of a definition was not a problem was because of the reliance on the firmly established international law in the Convention for the others.
 Based on this Convention he suggested that the "aggressor' should generally be held to be that state which is the first to commit any of the following actions: